viahC/tic-tac-woah/README.md

 # tic-tac-woah // ChaosHacks 2024

-Core idea:

-- Tic-tac-toe, but chaotic
-  - Think impossible game where things don't really make sense
+"Have you ever thought tic-tac-toe was boring?
+Look no further!
+We introduce to you Tic-Tac-Woah!"

 Tech-stack:
-Front-end:

 - React.js
-  Back-end:
-- C++ (for different levels )

-Basis:

-- basic tic-tac-toe

-Possible Features: (simplest to complex)
+Features:

-- make each x symbol rotate
+- Tic-tac-toe
+- Colour changing tiles
-- symbol changes
+- Chaotic symbol change
-- lights
+- Sound Effects
-- sounds
+- Moving background
-- button functionality changes
-- board layout changes
+- Moving board
-  - rotation

 How to Run:
 First, run the development server: